kubernetes/enhancements/keps/sig-apps/20190318-Graduate-CronJob-to-Stable.md

 We also propose to have multiple workers controller by a flag similar to [statefulset controller](https://github.com/kubernetes/kubernetes/blob/master/cmd/kube-controller-manager/app/apps.go#L65).
 The default would be set to 5 similar to [statefulset](https://github.com/kubernetes/kubernetes/blob/master/pkg/controller/statefulset/config/v1alpha1/defaults.go#L34)

-We propose to add metrics that could expose the perfomance health of the controller including and not limited to: skew, queue depth, job failures, job successes etc.
+We propose to add metrics that could expose the performance health of the controller including and not limited to: skew, queue depth, job failures, job successes etc.

 This is required to:
 1. Reduce the potential scale issues when using lots of CronJob